-The above referenced statements shows that the individuals were to own arms and did not need to belong to a militia but they were advised to learn military skills and to practice.
-Gun-control advocates would have you believe that weapons protected under the Second Amendment are ones meant militia use.
-I believe that this assessment of the Second Amendment is incorrect base on the above evidence.
+The above-referenced statements show that the individuals were to own arms and did not need to belong to a militia but they were advised to learn military skills and to practice.
+Gun-control advocates would have you believe that weapons protected under the Second Amendment are ones meant for militia use.
+I believe that this assessment of the Second Amendment is incorrect based on the above evidence.

 This can be further proven by this statement from A Watchman, N.H.
 Gazette & Hist.
 Chron., Jan.
 13, 1775, at 1, reprinted in 1 American Archive, 4th ser.
 1064–65 (Peter Force ed., Washington, D.C.
 1846).

 Could they [the Ministry] not have given up their Plan for enslaving America without seizing . . . all the Arms and Ammunition? and without soliciting and finally obtaining an Order to prohibit the Importation of warlike Stores in the Colonies? . . .
 And shall we like the Carthaginians, peaceably surrender our Arms to our Enemies, in Hopes of obtaining in Return the Liberties we have so long been contending for?….

 I . . . hope that no person will, at this important Crisis, be unprepared to act in his own defense, should he, by necessity, be driven thereto.
 And I must here beg to leave to recommend consideration to the people on this Continent, whether, when we are by an arbitrary decree prohibited the having Arms and Ammunition by importation, we have not by the law of self-preservation, a right to seize upon all those within our power, in order to defend the liberties which God and Nature have given us.